strikerlie/CaptureOneToMany/docs/README.md

     - Reminder: It will **DELETE ALL LAYER** and **RESET ALL** config for **ALL IMAGE** in current collection
 1. Export ALL image in Full size JPEG into a new folder
     - Easier for merging it to Video
-1. If needed, you can use 3rd party Deflicker tools
 1. Merge the Full size JPEG to video

 ## Supported List